 Subsequently, I took Java programming, learned Linux, and became a Web developer thus learning how to create databases in SQL, writing both PHP an ASP server-side script.

 I Earned a Baccalaureate Degree in 2014 and Finally Became an Information Scientist

 On my capstone project, I became the technical lead and server administrator for the server our project was done on.
 I know computers and the Web currently.

-My most recent job was doing level 1 phone server troubleshooting for of one of the biggest retailers in the world.
+My most recent job was doing level 1 phone server troubleshooting for of Walmart Information Systems Division.